sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 3. Execute the program **`/MERP/CORE_OFFLINE_CONFIG_PROG`** in transaction **SE38** from the SAP GUI, then select your required variant.
 Then execute the transaction.

     ![OfflineProg](offlineprog.png)

-    >**WARNING:** Any change that may affect the offline configuration (e.g., the **Defer Batch Response** setting is changed for the **OData Service Technical Name** provided when generating the offline configuration, or a new entity type is added to your mobile app configuration) will require you to update the offline configuration in Mobile Services and reset your mobile app.
-See Step 2.5 to update.

 4. Please ensure to save the generated file with a `.ini` file extension.